Kinnu

 His accession at the sudden death of Selim in 1520 was initially met with joy by Christians who thought he would be a more lenient Sultan.
 After all, by virtue of being an only son, Suleiman bypassed the need to conduct a fratricide upon inheriting the empire, eliminating his opportunity to provide an immediate show of strength.

 They were soon proved wrong as the new Sultan quickly won a victory at Belgrade that opened access to the Danube.
-Following up this initial victory was a 46-year reign that would terrorize European powers and see the Ottomans become a truly European power, threatening terror on three continents.
+Following up this initial victory was a 46-year reign, ending in 1566, that would terrorize European powers and see the Ottomans become a truly European power, threatening terror on three continents.

 At the center of the Ottoman state power was the Janissary Corps, an elite personal army comprised of slaves of the Sultan who were recruited through the devshirme.